 Virginia Employer Law

-“But I Was Just Kidding!”
-Is That a Defense to a Discrimination Claim?
+But It Was For Her Own Good—Is This a Defense to a Discrimination Claim?